exercism/v3/languages/csharp/exercises/concept/dictionaries/.docs/instructions.md

 ### 2. Create a Pre-populated Dictionary

-Create a dictionary which contains the following 3 dialing codes: "United States of America" which has a code of 1, "Brazil" which has a code of 55 and "India" which has a code of 91:
+There exists a pre-populated dictionary which contains the following 3 dialing codes: "United States of America" which has a code of 1, "Brazil" which has a code of 55 and "India" which has a code of 91.
+Implement the (static) `Dictionaries.GetExistingDictionary()` method to return the pre-propulated dictionary:

 ```csharp
 Dictionaries.GetExistingDictionary();